Mr. Gay World Philippines: Logo

 The logo is a depiction of the National Costume worn by Wilbert Ting Tolentino, the first candidate, who won best in national costume in Whistler, Canada in 2009.
 The design is an archangel with wings spread apart, holding a sword that symbolizes the continuous struggle for its advocacy and purpose.

 Before Tolentino

 Noemi Alberto was the national director of Mr. Gay World Philippines Inc. from 2007 until 2015.
 Alberto appointed Wilbert Ting Tolentino, Mr. Gay Philippines 2007 2nd runner up, to represent the Philippines for Mr. Gay World 2009 in Whistler, Canada.
 Tolentino bagged numerous special wards.
-Since 2009, the Philippine delegate got three Best in National Costumes and four Mr. Gay Popularity awards.
+Since 2009, the Philippine delegate got eight Best in National Costumes and four Mr. Gay Popularity awards.